-- Camera Grabber.
-This task processes video frames from the multiple camera streams and sends it to the Detection task to perform object detection/classification. - Localization.
-We implemented a Particle Filter localization.
-This method adopts a probabilistic model to determine the position of the car on the given environmental map.
-This position information is then merged with the motion estimation coming from the vehicle odometry, and with GPS data, to obtain an accurate and predictive estimate of the vehicle's position.
-The current pose of the vehicle is sent to the EKF task. - Fusion.
-In this phase, the information derived from the Detection and Lidar are fused to increase the degree of confidence of the environment and obstacles detection.
-The classified road entities are combined with the occupancy grid by the LiDAR, to derive their distance.
-From this information a 3D grid is populated, which is then is given as input to the Path Planner. - CANbus polling.
-This task snoops the key vehicle information (steer/wheel/break/acceleration status) from the on-board CAN bus and sends it to the Localization and EKF nodes. - Path Planner.
+- LIDAR Grabber.
+It reads the information from the LiDAR sensor, and builds a point cloud that is shared with the Localization task.
+This task also produces a so-called occupancy grid that captures the free space in front of the vehicle.
+This information is sent to the Path Planner task. - Localization (CPU/GPU).
+We implemented a Particle Filter localization algorithm; this method adopts a probabilistic model to determine the position of the car on the given environmental map.
+This position information is then merged with the motion estimation coming from the vehicle odometry, to obtain an accurate and predictive estimate of the vehicle's position.
+The current pose of the vehicle is sent to the EKF task. - CANbus polling.
+This task snoops the key vehicle information (steer/wheel/break/acceleration status...) from the on-board CAN bus and sends it to the Localization, Planner and EKF tasks. - Path Planner.
 The main purpose of this component is to define and follow a given trajectory.
 This trajectory is defined as a spline, that is, a line built through polynomial interpolation at times on the map that represents at each point the position and orientation that the car will have to follow.
-The spline can be enriched with additional information such as speed to hold, stop, priorities, etc. The planner sends the goal state of the vehicle (i.e., target steer and speed) to the Control task. - Control.
+The spline can be enriched with additional information such as speed to hold, stop, priorities, etc. The planner sends the goal state of the vehicle (i.e., target steer and speed) to the DASM task that is in charge of writing the commands in the CAN line the effective steer and speed to apply. - DASM (Control+CAN writing).
 This task computes and establishes the speed and steer that must be effectively employed from the information that is provided by the Path Planner task.
-In order to implement this node, we used two different controllers: - O A Pure Pursuit controller calculates the steering angle to follow the given trajectory.
+In order to implement this node, we used two different controllers: - A Pure Pursuit controller calculates the steering angle to follow the given trajectory.
 The operating principle is based on a target point placed on the trajectory to be followed at a distance that varies from the vehicle depending on the speed, the angle between the vehicle and the target determines the steering angle of the vehicle. - Then, we use a PID controller to follow the speed profile defined on the trajectory to be followed.

-Finally, the commands are sent via CAN bus to the engine control unit in order to perform the actuation.
+Finally, the commands are sent via CAN bus to the engine control unit in order to perform the final actuation.